PointPerfect getting started

 Once you have downloaded and stored the configuration file, the final step is to load the JSON into u-center.

 First open the Receiver menu and select the MQTT Client item as shown in the next screenshot.

 Selecting the MQTT Client item will open a new dialog as shared in image below.
-Click on the ellipsis to browse your file system and select the correct JSON config file then click on Update topics and select the topic you are interested in. currently we provide two option
+Click on the ellipsis (...) icon to browse your file system and select the correct JSON config file.
+Now, it's time to choose the correction type, and you have two options: